comment décoincer mitigeur

 3. Put the handle back in place

-4. Close the screw cap
+4. Close the screw cover

-Back to blog
+Back to the blog